jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 By training hard for my opponent, the worst-case scenario is that I would be prepared to fight well, no matter what he entered the ring with.
 The best-case scenario is that my opponent would be completely overwhelmed by abilities and preparation.

 It doesn't matter what your plans are.
-You can increase their likelihood of coming to fruition if you consider the ways things can go wrong, then devise a method of preventing or mitigating them.&nbsp;
+You can increase their likelihood of coming to fruition if you consider how things can go wrong, then devise a method of preventing or mitigating them.&nbsp;

 Most people only focus on the upside of their plans.
 They imagine that everything will go well, with only minor resistance.
 However, anything worth doing tends to sprout a major problem that almost acts as a way to weed out the unprepared and unworthy.